FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 <img src="images/pullimg_ctr_5.png"> <br>

-6. "Note the CONTAINER ID from the previous output and replace the <container_id> in the command below with this value."
+6. Note the CONTAINER ID from the previous output and replace the <container_id> in the command below with this value.
 This command removes your container.
 ```
 docker container rm <container_id>
 ```